Blogs at Penn State: Discontinued

 No. The ability for you to automatically migrate your old Blogs website to a Sites at Penn State website ended as of the service's shutdown down date.

 Can I delete my old Blog?
-I can still get to it in my browser/it still shows up in search engines.
+I can still visit my site and/or my site still shows up in search engine results.

-You can no longer manage your content via the blogs.psu.edu dashboard.
-However, if your Penn State Access ID is still active, you can remove your blog path folder from your Personal PASS webspace via http://webfiles.psu.edu.
+You can no longer manage or edit your content via the blogs.psu.edu MoveableType dashboard.
+However, your site still exists as static HTML files in your PASS webspace.
+These pages will remain readable until you manually change or remove them from PASS webspace.
+If your Penn State Access ID is still active, you can edit or delete your blog path folder from your PASS webspace via http://webfiles.psu.edu.
 As search engines re-index websites, yours should eventually be removed from their cache.
-If you can no longer access your Personal PASS webspace, please contact the ITS Service Desk.
+If you can no longer access your PASS webspace, please contact the ITS Service Desk.

 Is there a Penn State alternative for creating blogs and websites?